 You can substitute 1:1 homemade puree with canned puree.
 Be careful to drain as much excess moisture from your homemade puree as possible.

 Choose small baking pumpkins or they may also say sugar pumpkin or pumpkin pie on the sign.
 Do not use the jack-o-lantern pumpkins.
 Here’s how to make your own pumpkin puree:

 - Slice the pumpkins in half from top to bottom and scoop out the seeds and strings.

 - Line a baking sheet with aluminum foil.
 Place pumpkin halves, with the inside of the pumpkin facing toward the foil.
 Bake for 40-60 minutes depending on the size of your pumpkin.

-- Allow pumpkin to cool enough to handle.
+- Allow the pumpkin to cool enough to handle.
 Use a sharp knife to carefully cut away the skin.
-Toss skin in the trash and place the reminder of the pumpkin in a blender or food processor.
+Toss the skin in the trash and place the remainder of the pumpkin in a blender or food processor.
 Puree until smooth.

 - Line a mesh strainer with cheesecloth.
 Pour puree into the strainer.
 Let stand at room temperature for 1-2 hours to allow excess moisture to drain.

 - The puree should be able to keep its shape when pressed together with the cheesecloth.

 - Store leftover puree in an airtight container in the fridge for up to a week, or freeze for 9-14 months.

 STORE.
 There are a few ways that this easy pumpkin cake recipe can be stored.

 - Unfrosted cake: Store it covered at room temperature for 3-4 days.
 Or wrap it tightly with plastic wrap and then again with foil and freeze it for about 3 months.